 - Epsom Salts is magnesium sulfate.
 Epsom salts promotes relaxation, reduces inflammation, relieves muscle and joint pains, helps nerves function properly and improves the absorption of nutrients.
 Did you know that magnesium regulates the activity of 325+ enzymes in your body?

-- Vitamin C (sodium ascorbate crystals) will neutralize the chlorine and chloramine that may be in your bath water.
+- Vitamin C (sodium ascorbate crystals) will neutralize the chlorine and chloramine that may be present in your water.
 If you have a whole-house water purification system or a water filter on your bath faucet, you can eliminate the Vitamin C. (NOTE: Water softener systems do not filter water.)

 - Ginger increases circulation, opens pores, helps your body to release toxins through sweat, naturally contains anti-bacterial/anti-fungal properties.
 You may experience some sweating while enjoying your detox bath.
 Don’t worry this is just the ginger doing its job.

-Stress Relief & Detox Bath Recipe
+DIY Stress Relief & Detox Bath Recipe

 - 1 cup Epsom Salt